nickbreen/bz-platforms2/README.md

    declare that it is executable on the host: that seems to propagate to being instructions to compile `//:hello` for the host too.

-3. We avoided having to think about the difference between target and exec platform by specifying both with the same values.
+3. We've avoided having to think about the difference between target and exec platform by specifying both with the same values.
 TODO figure that out.
 I.e. we should be able to specify that `//:tars` _targets_ all platforms, but can _execute_ on the host.

+4. Adding `sh_test(size = "small")` didn't appear to appease `--test_verbose_timeout_warnings`.
+   Suspect that the size (among other attributes) does not get propagated through the platforms rule.

+5. Expected that `pkg_tar(tags = ["no-remote-exec"])` would have indicated that it should execute on the host.
+Why didn't it?
 ---

 References: